Notation

 | 3 | 5 |

-We surround the numbers of interest in curly braces “”, like .
+We surround the numbers of interest in curly braces “”, to represent a set where order is irrelevant (we’ll usually sort it for clarity).

 Throughout all the notation we omit commas “” to keep the notation compact and efficient.
 Since we never look at Skyscrapers of double-digit sizes, we can safely assume each digit is one individual skyscraper.